A review of the movie “Wild” based on Cheryl Strayed’s book of the same name.

 Popularity does not equal quality of course.
 But there has to be some interest among the general public to make a book or movie more than a niche product.

-Overall, a past partner gave the movie **** out of *****.
+Overall, someone gave the movie **** out of *****.
 A good, if not great movie.
 One that she enjoyed.

 So here’s one more review of Wild.
 It was an enjoyable movie, but one I doubt we’ll see again.
-For my part, I doubt I’d have seen the movie if it was not for the PCT. a past partner may have seen the movie on her own if it popped up in her Netflix queue (and fast forwarded through the more intense parts).
+For my part, I doubt I’d have seen the movie if it was not for the PCT. someone may have seen the movie on her own if it popped up in her Netflix queue (and fast forwarded through the more intense parts).

 In a few years, this rabid anti-Wild cacophony will hopefully pass.
 For the people who are so angry about a book or movie that it colors their interactions to a great degree, time to move on.
 Be constructive with your obvious passion about the trail and do something truly positive.
 The trail needs you and your deeds.
 Not your anger.